 There are dozens of technologies out there that can serve as a boost for automation.
 Yet, only some tools are a good fit for healthcare.
 Besides, in most cases, building healthcare software is more complicated than for other industries.
 You need to pay additional attention to data security and make sure the services you offer will not do any harm.

-Keeping these factors in mind, these are the technologies one can use to promote patient experience services in the context of healthcare automation.
+Keeping these factors in mind, these are the technologies one can use to promote patient experience services in the context of automation in healthcare.

 Robotic Process Automation (RPA)